Introduction to Bacon & the Art of Living

 Discovery of the Microscopic

-One of the pillars of understanding nitrogen is its chemical make up.
+One of the pillars of understanding nitrogen is its chemical make-up.
 Another is to understand bacteria and their role in these processes.
-Some of the reactions in meat are driven by chemistry and some by bacteria.
+Some of the reactions in meat curing are driven by chemistry and some by bacteria.
 Like many of our greatest discoveries, the ancients had a very good idea that the microscopic world must exist.

 Bacteria and micro-organisms were discovered between 1665 and roughly 1678.
 Two of the men responsible for their discovery were Robert Hooke and Antoni van Leeuwenhoek.
-(Gest, H. 2004) As one can imagine, the microscopic was discovered when the instruments were invented to see very small organisms.
-It came about after the discovery of the microscope.
+(Gest, H. 2004) As one can imagine, microorganisms were discovered when the instruments were invented to see them.
 The first illustrated book on microscopy was Micrographia, published by Robert Hooke in 1665.
 (Gest, H. 2004)

 On 23 April 1663, Hooke reported on two microscopic observations to the Royal Society, one of leaches in vinegar and another of mould on sheepskin.
 So opened up to humankind the magical world of the minute!
 The microscopic!